Sir Michael W.J. Smurfit

 Founder, Chief Executive Officer and President

-Maurice A. Buckley, Founder, Chief Executive Officer and President of the The Ireland Chamber of Commerce – United States which promotes business between USA & Ireland and has played an important role in the success of the Celtic Tiger, making Ireland one of the most successful economies in the world today.
+Maurice A. Buckley is the Founder, Chief Executive Officer and President of The Ireland Chamber of Commerce – United States which promotes business between USA & Ireland and has played an important role in the success of the Celtic Tiger, making Ireland one of the most successful economies in the world today.

 He is a former President of NECO (National Ethnic Coalition) which presents every year the Ellis Island Medal of Honor.
 The Medal is presented to outstanding American citizens from all walks of life that have distinguished themselves among their specific ethnic groups.
 The Ellis Island Medal of Honor ranks among this country’s most prestigious awards officially recognized by both the US Senate and the US House of Representatives.

 Previously, he served as Chief Executive Officer and President of Pamarco Technologies, directing the growth of that firm from $25 million in annual revenues to more than $130 million in four years.

-In 1965, Mr. Buckley founded MAB group, a European manufacturer in the graphic arts field.
+In 1965, Maurice founded MAB Group, a European manufacturer in the graphic arts field.
 In 1974, he became chief executive of a publicly traded industrial firm listed on the Dublin Stock Exchange.
 He currently serves as a consultant to several international business operations.